libreswitch/ops/tests/bgp/bgp_test.md

     set community 1:5003 additive
     ```

-5. Apply the BGP configurations on each switch.
+5. Apply the eBGP configurations on each switch.
 The route-map configuration is applied to a neighbor, which will filter outgoing advertised routes.

     ***Switch 1***